drifter-handbook/drifter-handbook.github.io/_posts/2015-01-6-Quart-Tart.md

 -Drifter Cannon: They appear to be friendly towards one another, but Quart Tart's steadfast loyalty to Freshtovia may fall in direct conflict with the metal one.

 -Herbert Muenster: While thankful for his assistance with his arm, after that day Quart Tart is visibly nervous around Muenster.

+-Storyweaver: Quart Tart doesn't want to talk about this.

 <iframe src="https://open.spotify.com/embed/playlist/4DdBNJLMfHuQ8zm1XyH9WR" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>